StanfordSpezi/SpeziChat/README.md

 These entries are mandatory for apps that utilize microphone and speech recognition features.
 Failing to provide them will result in your app being unable to access these features.

-## Examples
+## Usage

+The underlying data model of [SpeziChat](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat) is a [`Chat`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chat).
+It represents the content of a typical text-based chat between user and system(s).
+A `Chat` is nothing more than an ordered array of [`ChatEntity`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chatentity)s which contain the content of the individual messages.
+A `ChatEntity` consists of a [`ChatEntity/Role`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chatentity/role-swift.enum), a timestamp as well as an `String`-based content which can contain Markdown-formatted text.

+> [!NOTE]
+> The [`ChatEntity`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chatentity) is able to store Markdown-based content which in turn is rendered as styled text in the `ChatView`, `MessagesView`, and `MessageView`.

 ### Chat View

 The [`ChatView`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chatview) provides a basic reusable chat view which includes a message input field.
 The input can be either typed out via the iOS keyboard or provided as voice input and transcribed into written text.
 It accepts an additional `messagePendingAnimation` parameter to control whether a chat bubble animation is shown for a message that is currently being composed.
 By default, `messagePendingAnimation` has a value of `nil` and does not show.
-In addition, the [`ChatView`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chatview) provides functionality to export the visualized [`Chat`](https://swiftpackageindex.com/stanfordspezi/spezichat/0.1.1/documentation/spezichat/chat) as a PDF document, JSON representation, or textual UTF-8 file (see `ChatView/ChatExportFormat`) via a Share Sheet (or Activity View).
+In addition, the [`ChatView`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chatview) provides functionality to export the visualized [`Chat`](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat/chat) as a PDF document, JSON representation, or textual UTF-8 file (see `ChatView/ChatExportFormat`) via a Share Sheet (or Activity View).

 ```swift
 struct ChatTestView: View {